 Further Reading

-- We have a guide to how to use a compact camera, how to use a DSLR camera, and how to use a mirrorless camera.
-We also have a guide to how a DSLR works
+- We have guides to how to use a compact camera, how to use a DSLR camera, and how to use a mirrorless camera, as well as a guide to how a DSLR works

 - Knowing how to compose a great photo is a key photography skill.
 See our guide to composition in photography for lots of tips on this subject

-- We are big fans of getting the most out of your digital photo files, and do to that you will need to shoot in RAW.
-See our guide to RAW in photography to understand what RAW is, and why you should switch to RAW as soon as you can if your camera supports it.
+- We are big fans of getting the most out of your digital photo files, and to do that you will need to shoot in RAW.
+See our guide to RAW in photography to understand what RAW is and why you should switch to RAW as soon as you can

-- We have a guide to the best photo editing software, as well as a guide to the best laptops for photo editing for some tips on what to look for.
+- We have a guide to the best photo editing software, as well as a guide to the best laptops for photo editing

-- If you want a camera or lens, but the prices are a bit high, see our guide to where to buy used cameras and camera gear for some budget savings options.
+- If prices are a bit high, see our guide to where to buy used cameras and camera gear

-- We have a guide to why you need a tripod, a guide to choosing a travel tripod, and a round-up of the best travel tripods.
+- We have a guide to why you need a tripod, a guide to choosing a travel tripod, and a round-up of the best travel tripods

 Looking to Improve Your Photography?

-If you found this post helpful, and you want to improve your photography overall, you might want to check out my online travel photography course.
+If you found this post helpful and you want to improve your photography overall, you might want to check out my online travel photography course.

-Since launching the course in 2016, Iโve already helped over 2,000 students learn how to take better photos.
-The course covers pretty much everything you need to know, from the basics of how a camera works, through to composition, light, and photo editing.
+Since launching the course in 2016, I’ve already helped over 2,000 students learn how to take better photos.
+The course covers pretty much everything you need to know, from the basics of how a camera works through to composition, light, and photo editing.

 It also covers more advanced topics, including astrophotography, long exposure photography, flash photography, and HDR photography.